 The classroom is specially designed and carefully prepared to allow the young student growth, development, and independence in a safe and secure atmosphere.
 At any given moment, Toddler / Transitional students can be seen exploring every aspect of the environment, language, and culture.
-Students may be seen working with colorful puzzles and balls that emphasize learning the primary colors, spending time with sandpaper letter materials that teach the advantages of touch, or working with the materials that can sharpen auditory discrimination skills.
+Students may be seen working with colorful puzzles and balls that emphasize learning the primary colors, spending time with nomenclature materials, or working with the materials that can sharpen hand-eye coordination.